HYPR Affirm: Overview

 Introduction

-HYPR Affirm is an automated identity verification (IdV) solution designed to ensure that employees and customers are who they claim to be at all times.
+HYPR Affirm is an automated identity verification (IdV) solution designed to ensure that employees and customers are who they claim to be.
 It provides fast, secure, and passwordless verification for onboarding, account recovery, and other critical verification flows.

 - Prevents identity fraud using advanced verification technologies